-Your scrambling ability is anchored on your route finding skills.
+Your scrambling ability is anchored on your route-finding skills.
 Finding your way in the jungle is a piece of cake when you are equipped with excellent navigation skills.
-Most people rely on compasses, maps or GPS are not quite reliable.
+Most people rely on compasses, maps, or hiking GPS are not quite reliable.
 However, you need to find the safest routes along ridges and cliff bands.

 3. Do not make irreversible moves

 You are discouraged from climbing into any situation that will be difficult to disembark from.
 Overcommitting is likely to lead you off-route.
 It is safe to avoid any move that you find hard as it may be harder to retrace your steps.